ua-snap/snap-arctic-portal/README.md

 Placeholder (move to other location when we get farther) for notes we have on data transformations we've needed to ingest material into GN.

-*Raster uploads but has transparent areas when reprojected by GN*: `gdalwarp -of GTiff -srcnodata 0 -dstalpha infile.tif outfile.tif`
+**Need to get rid of `nodata` values rendering as black`**: First you need to assign the nodata value if there isn't one, and then you may need to do this: `gdalwarp -of GTiff -srcnodata 0 -dstalpha infile.tif outfile.tif`

 *After reprojecting, you may need to clip a raster to its maximum logical extent*.
 Example, when you transform the whole-earth Natural Earth dataset to 3338, there's a lot of regions that are insane and need to be thrown out.
 You can use [epsg.io](http://epsg.io) to find bounding boxes.